intellinote/inote-util/README.md

     - If you've never submitted a pull-request, here's one way to go about it:

-        1. Fork or clone the Stew repository.
+        1. Fork or clone the repository.
         2. Create a local branch to contain your changes (`git checkout -b my-new-branch`).
         3. Make your changes and commit them to your local repository.